MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

           house three CLF.INAN
           'three houses'

-When a noun is quantified by a numeral-classifier phrase, it may not be preceded by the additive plural particle (?), even when the numeral is greater than 1.
+When a noun is quantified by a numeral-classifier phrase, it may not be preceded by the indefinite plural particle (?), even when the numeral is greater than 1.

     (A.#) ??? ???
           ??? ???